cmu-swdesign/cmu-swdesign.github.io/index.md

 # Course Philosophy

 ### Hands-on Experience in a Collaborative Project
 Interesting design challenges usually arise in complex systems and can only be fully understood via first-hand experience.
-Therefore, teams in this course will work together on a single project to collaboratively build a complex system that involves interesting design decisions and discussions of interfaces between different teams.
+Therefore, teams in this course will work together on a single project to collaboratively build a complex system that involves design decisions and discussions of interfaces between different teams.
 We will provide support structures to help you navigate potential cross-team issues.

 ### Growth Mindset & Learning from Failures
 When working on a complex software project, design issues and challenges will inevitably arise.
 In this course, we embrace a growth mindset and encourage students to see challenges in the project as an opportunity to learn based on the motto: “If you fail and you know why, you've succeeded.
 If you succeed and you don’t know why, you've failed”.
 We will focus on continuous, semester-long improvements, rather than achieving perfection in the first attempt.